stijnpotters1/PairUp/README.md

 # PairUp
-this is a application that allows users to search for activities based on their location.
+This is a application that allows users to search for activities based on their location.
 This is done by offering users the option in the frontend to filter by categories such as: playground, zoo, parks, art galleries and historical locations, whereby it is also possible to select a radius of kilometers in which to search.
 The backend to which api requests can be sent is connected to a database.
 This backend also has a web scraping functionality that can periodically populate the database when enabled, updating or enriching the activities that can be retrieved by the API.

 ## Development Setup
 ### Note: